Canonical quantization of the covariant fields on de Sitter spacetimes: Covariant fields on de Sitter spacetime

 \subsection{Generators of induced CRs}

-In the covariant parametrization of the $sp(2,2)$ algebra, adopted here, the generators $X_{(AB)}^{(\rho)}$ corresponding to the Killing vectors $k_{(AB)}$ result from Eq. (\ref{Xa}) and the functions (\ref{Om}) with the new labels $a\to (AB)$.
-Using then the components (\ref{chichi1}) - (\ref{chichi2}) and the tetrad-gauge (\ref{tt}) of the chart $\{t,\vec{x}\}$, after a little calculation, we find the form of the $sl(2,{\Bbb C})$ generators of the CRs induced by the rep. $\rho$, denoting from now by $\rho(S)=S^{(\rho)}$.
+The covariant field transform under the isometries defined by Eq. (\ref{zgz}) according to the general rule (\ref{Tx}).
+Therefore, in the covariant parametrization of the $sp(2,2)$ algebra, adopted here, the generators $X_{(AB)}^{(\rho)}$ corresponding to the Killing vectors $k_{(AB)}$ result from Eq. (\ref{Xa}) and the functions (\ref{Om}) with the new labels $a\to (AB)$.
+Using then the components (\ref{chichi1}) - (\ref{chichi2}) and the tetrad-gauge (\ref{tt}) of the chart $\{t,{\bf x}\}$, after a little calculation, we find the concrete form of the $sl(2,{\Bbb C})$ generators of the CRs induced by the reps. $\rho$.
+These are differential matrix-operators, satisfying the canonical commutation rules of the $so(1,4)$ algebra \cite{WKT}, that may be interpreted as energy (or Hamiltonian) $H$, total angular momentum ${\bf J}$, generators of the Lorentz boosts ${\bf K}$, and a Runge-Lenz type vector ${\bf R}$, whose components read \cite{CCC},